 The College of Public Health was re-accredited by CEPH in September 2014 for a seven-year term, extending to December 30, 2021.
 The College of Public Health completed a major self-study in October 2013, to prepare for re-accreditation.
 After review of the self-study and a thorough three-day site visit by representatives from CEPH in March 2014, the CEPH Board of Councilors published a final report with its accreditation decision.
 CEPH accreditation attests to the quality of an educational program and enhances a school or program’s national reputation.

-For information concerning the accreditation of the College of Public Health, please contact Dr. Mark Wilson, Associate Dean for Academic Affairs, (706) 542-2300.
+For information concerning the accreditation of the College of Public Health, please contact Dr. Jessica Muilenburg, Assistant Dean for Strategic Planning and Assessment, (706) 542-2300.

 - 2014 Self-Study Report